Diprosopus: Lali Singh

-Lali Singh (10 March – 10 May 2008) was born to Sushma and Vinod Singh in Saini, Sunpura Sohanpur village, near Delhi; the birth was delayed by dystocia caused by her large head, and her birth in a hospital was facilitated by her mother's receiving an episiotomy.
+Lali Singh (10 March – 10 May 2008) was born to Sushma and Vinod Singh in Saini, Sunpura Sohanpur village, near Delhi; the birth was delayed by dystocia caused by her large head, and her birth in a hospital was facilitated by her mother receiving an episiotomy.
 She was one of the very few infants with diprosopus to survive well past birth, and may have been the only known living individual with complete facial duplication.
 Her facial features included two pairs of eyes, two noses, and two mouths (but only one pair of ears).
 She was seen as the reincarnation of the goddess Durga, who is sometimes depicted with many limbs and eyes.

 Sushma and Vinod Singh declined an offer from local doctors to evaluate their daughter through CT or MRI scanning.
 Without diagnostic imaging, it was not possible to know the full extent to which the child's condition might have affected her brain and other vital structures in her head and neck.
 Thus, any estimation of her ability to thrive or even survive could be only speculative, though Lali's family described her as functioning normally.
 It is also unknown whether neurosurgeons or craniofacial surgeons, if consulted, would have had feasible solutions to offer with respect to corrective surgery.
 A local doctor told reporters that the baby should be considered a healthy child who currently was living a normal life, a previously unknown occurrence among sufferers of the disorder.

 Lali's two middle eyes suffered from corneal opacity due to abnormal anatomy of the facial muscles, which prevented her from properly closing those eyes; initially, this was wrongly blamed on camera flashes.

 A cleft palate caused difficulty in her feeding under village conditions.
 A poor diet of bottle-fed sugar solution and diluted milk, allowed to drip down her throat, as she could not suck properly due to her cleft palate, weakened her condition, and vomiting and infection ensued.
 Admission to hospital was delayed by discussion (including taking her back home from hospital) among her extended family and her village's headman.
 Finally, her parents, alarmed at her illness and dehydration, defied her other relatives and took her back to hospital, where under proper medical treatment including antibiotic and a saline drip she started to improve, stopped vomiting, started drinking milk and defecating normally.
 However, six hours later, at two months old to the day, she died of a heart attack.
 She was buried in her village, as is usual in Hinduism with children who die very young.
 Later a temple was built at the village in her memory.